What is a ‘Source of Funds’ check and how does it affect you?

 Kenya is a signatory to the United Nations International Convention for the Suppression of the Financing Terrorism (1999).

 This convention is the most comprehensive instrument for combating terrorism financing.
-Kenya is also a member of Eastern and Southern Africa Anti-Money Laundering Group, which is an Associate member of Financial Action Task Force (FATF).
+Kenya is also a member of Eastern and Southern Africa Anti-Money Laundering Group, which is an Associate member of the Financial Action Task Force (FATF).

-When it is easy to tell where money is going to once it leaves the bank account, uncovering where it comes from before is a different story, this is where a ‘Source of Funds’ check comes in.
+When it is easy to tell where the money is going to once it leaves the bank account, uncovering where it comes from before is a different story, this is where a ‘Source of Funds’ check comes in.

-A source of funds check is a way to show the banks that the hard earned money comes from a legitimate source.
+A source of funds check is a way to show the banks that the hard-earned money comes from a legitimate source.

 Money laundering includes attempted ways to make legal the money or property acquired by way of criminal acts.
 These could include acts by organized criminals, terrorists, cybercriminals, tax evaders, smugglers, corrupt public officials, drug dealers.